Why don't we see any of the newly enabled Feedback module buttons on the Oracle B2C Service Console?

-Oracle Service Chat features display on the Service tab in the profile.
+B2C Service Chat features display on the Service tab in the profile.
 Outlook Integration and Disconnected Access features display on the Sales tab in the profile.

 Step 4: If you added a new profile for the new module features, edit the appropriate staff account(s) to use the new profile.

 When the staff member logs in the next time, the additional buttons are available to them -- even if the Customize Navigation Set checkbox is enabled in the profile.